microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/cobuilds.md

    }
    ```

-8. Run `rush update` which should install the `cobuild-plugin` autoinstaller.
+8. Run `rush update` which should now install the `cobuild-plugin` autoinstaller.
 This downloads its
-   manifest file, which should be committed to Git as well:
+   manifest file:

    **common/autoinstallers/cobuild-plugin/rush-plugins/@rushstack/rush-redis-cobuild-plugin/rush-plugin-manifest.json**

-   (As part of the plugin system, this file caches important information so that Rush can access it
+   Commit this file to Git as well.
+(As part of the plugin system, this file caches important information so
-   without having to install the plugin's NPM package.)
+   that Rush can access it without having to install the plugin's NPM package.)

 ## Configuring build pipelines